dubniczky/Js-Powerup/readme.md

 After the package is imported, it will update the built-in prototypes in the currently running instance.
 Because of this, the package does not need to be assigned or called directly.

+> It's important to load the module as soon as possible, but at least before loading any other module using it.

 CommonJS

 ```js